Reissner/QMngMnt/README.md

 - https://eclipse.dev/papyrus/
 - gaphor

-Note that there also painting technologies like plantuml and according in latex.
+Note that there also painting technologies like `plantuml` and according technologies in latex.

-### misc of misc
+### Misc of Misc

 ## To Be Done <a id='ssTBD'></a>